 I need your input.

-If you have questions you’d like to ask of someone who’s been there, take this survey and let me know exactly what content would be most meaningful and helpful to you.
+If you have questions you’d like to ask of someone who’s been there, let me know exactly what content would be most meaningful and helpful to you.

-And please feel free to pass this on to your family, friends or colleagues who might be contemplating stepping up to the future in a bold way.
+And please feel free to share this post with your family, friends, or colleagues who might be contemplating stepping up to the future in a bold way.
 As I said, I want to help as many people as possible achieve their dreams!

 I’ll be announcing the date of the teleseminar soon.